-Copies of references which are cited at the time of allowance, in Ex parte Quayle actions, and by applicant in accordance with 707.05(b) and 708.02 are not furnished to applicant with the Office action.
-Additionally, the practice of furnishing, automatically and without charge,
+Copies of references which are cited at the time of allowance, in Ex parte Quayle actions, and by applicant in accordance with §§ 707.05 (b) and 708.02 are not furnished to applicant with the Office action.
+Additionally, copies of references cited in continuation applications if they had been previously cited in the parent application are not furnished.
+In the rare instance where no art is cited in a continuation application, all the references cited during the prosecution of the parent application will be listed at allowance for printing in the patent.

-This service is furnished by the Reference Order Center (R.O.C.) which is in charge of (1) ordering copies of the cited U.S. patents; (2) microfilming foreign and other references supplied by the examiner; (3) mailing the action with one copy of each cited reference; and (4) promptly returning to the appropriate Group the foreign and "other references", and (5) after mailing, returning to the Group the ribbon copy of the mailed action together with a copy of each reference to be placed in the application file.
+This service is furnished by the Reference Order Section (R.O.S.) which is in charge of (1) ordering copies of the cited U.S. patents; (2) microfilming foreign and other references supplied by the Examiner; (3) mailing the action with one copy of each cited reference; and (4) promptly returning to the appropriate Group the foreign and "other references", and (5) after mailing, returning to the Group the ribbon copy of the mailed action together with a copy of each reference to be placed in the application file.